shamanth-kuthpadi/dowhy-automated-pipeline/README.md

 The source code has a bunch of different files and so it is worthwhile to address any foreseen confusions.

-At the moment, there are two versions of the model `EstimateEffect.py` and `EstimateEffectv2.py`.
-The former is outdated and should not be used, it is simply there for reference purposes and will be removed soon.
-The latter is the file containing the architecture to model the aforementioned pipeline for effect estimation.
+`EstimateEffect.py`contains the architecture to model the aforementioned pipeline for effect estimation.

-`run.ipynb` is a notebook mainly used for informal testing whereas `tester.py` has unit tests that formally test the definitions in `EstimateEffectv2.py`.
+`run_sachs.ipynb` is a notebook mainly used for informal testing whereas `tester.py` has unit tests that formally test the definitions in `EstimateEffect.py`.
 Please do note that, currently, not all definitions have been fully tested.

 `data` is a directory containing the incredibly popular Sachs dataset.

 `util.py` is simply a storage for utility functions that are used in various parts of this project.

-## `EstimateEffectv2.py`
+## How to Use `EstimateEffect.py`

+Really, the guideline to use the automated model follows the pipeline architecture.
+As a preliminary, load your data as a Pandas DataFrame.

+Look at the example notebook `run_sachs.ipynb` to understand and learn how to use the model.
+In this notebook you should also be able to see the various parameters and return values of definitions/methods.